evanbowman/EBL/README.md

 ```

 ## Further Reading
 For more examples, see the code in the lisp/ directory.
-The standard library in file stdlib.lisp is a good place to start, and there's another example in mandelbrot.lisp, which computes mandelbrot sets.
+The standard library in file stdlib.ebl is a good place to start, and there's another example in mandelbrot.lisp, which computes mandelbrot sets.